Paranormal Phenomena: Unexplained and Spooky Mysteries

 One evening, I was busy with my studies.

+Suddenly, I noticed a large black snake entering and going into hiding under my bed.
 Terrified, I jumped out of the door and went straightaway to my uncle’s place.
 I returned the next day and checked under my bed.
-Nothing!
+The snake was gone.
+But as soon as the night approached, there he was, again.

 OMG!

 “That’s okay; there’s no need to panic.
-You just go home, hold 5 rupees in your hands, and close your eyes.
+Go home, hold 5 rupees in your hands, and close your eyes.
 Then, focus on Jhaar Deewan, and ask for his forgiveness.
-Also, promise him that you’ll offer prasad the next time you visit Khatauli,” she suggested.
+Promise him that you’ll offer prasad the next time you visit Khatauli,” she suggested.
+I did as told.
+And never saw that snake again.

 Flavors and Fragrances: Demons, Ghosts, and Anomalies Love Them